Until now, all messages sent by Postscript needed to be sent to a regular subscriber, meaning someone who opted-in to SMS marketing.

 Postscript approves automations as transitional based on the automation trigger.
 Currently, only AfterShip triggers can be used but others may be added later.
 If Postscript has not approved a trigger as transactional, then you will not see the transactional option on the Automation Properties page.

-Automation Approval / Downgrading
+Transactional Automation Approval Process

 Creation of Transactional-Only Subscribers

-Transactional-only subscribers are created on an as-needed basis, whenever the following are all true:
+Transactional-Only subscribers are created on an as-needed basis, whenever the following are all true:

-We have a phone number,
+- We have a phone number,

-A trigger was triggered (like "order in transit")
+- A trigger was triggered (like Order in Transit),

-If any of those are not true, we will not create the transactional-only subscriber.
+If any of those are not true, we will not create the Transactional-Only subscriber.